-Traditional Avenues: Angel Investors and Venture Capital
+Traditional Funding: Exploring Angel Investment and Venture Capital

 The success stories of firms such as Facebook and Uber, which got early financing from different types of investors, like angel investors or venture capitalists, demonstrate the usefulness of these strategies.
 These firms took use of their investors’ financial backing and expertise to expand quickly and disrupt whole sectors.